DTW-DanWard/OctopusDeployUtilities/docs/BestPracticesTestingRules.md

 If you have resources who are new to Octopus or who just don't work often with it, they might miss some important settings when setting up.
 Or they might miss standards that they don't know about.
 Cloning a project for them to edit will save everyone a lot of time.

-Also, if someone misses replacing an `UNDEFINED` value, it will be very visible in the process list and/or IIS site names listing.
+Also, if someone misses replacing an `UNDEFINED` value, it will be very visible after deployment in the process list, the IIS site names listing, etc.

 ### Suggested Rules
 If you set up template projects, you could use these rules:
-* Check all variables making sure none of them have value `UNDEFINED`.
-Of course you'll need to exclude checking variables in the Template-* projects.
+* Check all variables in your normal (implemented, non-template) projects making sure *none* of them has a value `UNDEFINED`.
+Of course you'll need to exclude checking variables in your actual Template-* projects.
-* All template projects should be in their own project group Templates.
-That will make excluding them from the rule above - and other rules like it - easier.
+* Perhaps all template projects should be in their own project group Templates; confirm that with a rule.
+Having them in their own group will make excluding them from the rule above - and other rules like it - easier.

 ## 3. Prefix your Library Variable Set Variables